bernie6401/side_project_weibo_hot/README.md

 ***

 ## Something can solve in the future
-> 1. The content data you download may not be the same as the latest because I just verify the hot news title before downloading.
+> 1. The content data you download may not be the same as the latest because I just verify the hot news title before downloading.(Solved, I refresh the news_list.txt everyday and then the page with the same title will download again.)

 > 2. Maybe someone can write about the login part that not only needs account and password but the id verification.
 This is very hard to solve in this system.

 > 3. Someone can use a more efficient searching Algorithm instead of linear searching and clean up the news list in the file to speed up the searching time.
 For instance, clean up all titles saved a week ago and always make the list lighter.

 > 4. To be continued...